csound/manual/docs/reference/opcodesReference.md

 [osciln](../opcodes/osciln.md) - Accesses table values at a user-defined frequency.<br>
 [oscils](../opcodes/oscils.md) - A simple, fast sine oscillator.<br>
 [oscilx](../opcodes/oscilx.md) - Same as the [osciln](../opcodes/osciln.md) opcode.<br>
+[oscinit](../opcodes/OSCinit.md) - Start a listening process for OSC messages to a particular port.<br>
+[oscinitm](../opcodes/OSCinitM.md) - Start a multicast listening process to a particular port, which can be used by *osclisten*.<br>
+[osclisten](../opcodes/OSClisten.md) - Listen for OSC messages to a particular path, either from a custom-defined OSC server or from the Csound UDP server.<br>
+[oscraw](../opcodes/OSCraw.md) - Listen for all OSC messages at a given port.<br>
+[oscsend](../opcodes/OSCsend.md) - Sends data to other listening processes using the OSC protocol.<br>
 [otafilter](../opcodes/otafilter.md) - Resonant 4pole non-linear lowpass filter.<br>
 [out32](../opcodes/out32.md) - Writes 32-channel audio data to an external device or stream.<br>
 [out](../opcodes/out.md) - Writes audio data to an external device or stream, either from audio variables or from an audio array.<br>